Aishwarya-Burde/HR-Dataset-SQL-/README.md

 💼 HR Dataset SQL Analysis Project

     This project showcases the end-to-end analysis of an HR dataset using SQL.
     The analysis aims to extract meaningful insights about employees, organizational structure, performance, and attrition using SQL queries on structured data.

 📌 Project Overview

-    Dataset Source: Employee dataset stored in SQL (uploaded and structured into employees table).
+    Dataset Source: Employee dataset stored in SQL

 Database Used: MySQL